egreiner/IegTools.FluentPollster/README.md

 ### Execute the pollster automatically every x minutes, seconds,...

 You can add Actions also without any condition,
-build the Pollster and run it in automatic-mode.
+build the Pollster and run it in automatic-mode as background task.

 ```csharp
 private IPollster _pollster;